-The discussion section has been structured with respect to the three hypotheses formulated concerning differences in circadian phase, amplitude and 24-h mean level.
-The main finding of our study is that women with vasospastic syndrome and difficulties initiating sleep (WVD) exhibit in comparison to controls (CON) a significant phase delay of the circadian system by ca. 1 h.
+This discussion has been structured with respect to the three hypotheses formulated concerning differences in circadian phase, amplitude, and 24-h mean level.
+The main finding of our study is that women with VS and DIS (WVD) exhibit, compared with controls, a significant phase delay of the circadian system by ~ 1 h.
 This finding favors the hypothesis that the circadian physiology in WVD does not sufficiently prepare the body for sleep initiation.
-This could lead to prolonged sleep onset latency found not only in the night directly before the CR, but also after 40-h sleep deprivation in the recovery night, when sleep pressure is high (see below).
-The phase delay of the circadian system could be measured by diverse variables to a similar extent, i.e. salivary melatonin concentration, CBT, DPG and subjective ratings of sleepiness (see Table 5).
-Therefore, a difference in the phase angle between circadian and sleep-wake rhythmicity of WVD (different internal 'phase of entrainment' (56)) could be the cause of DIS in this syndrome (see below).
+This could lead to prolonged SOL found not only in the night directly before the CR, but also after 40-h sleep deprivation in the recovery night, when sleep pressure is high.
+The phase delay of the circadian system could be measured by diverse variables to a similar extent, i.e., salivary melatonin concentration, CBT, DPG, and subjective ratings of sleepiness (see Table 5).
+Therefore, a difference in the phase angle between circadian and sleep-wake rhythmicity of WVD [different internal phase of entrainment (56)] could be the cause of DIS in this syndrome.

-It is well known that misalignment between the endogenous circadian system and the sleep-wake cycle (difference in phase of entrainment) can lead to sleep disturbances

-(including DIS), e.g. delayed or advanced sleep phase syndrome (8), shift work sleep disorder (19), jetlag syndrome (65), the non-24 h sleep/wake disorder (60) and extreme M/E-type (49) (21) (7).
-A condition of marked discrepancy in sleep timing between work and free days is found particularly in E-types (designated "social jetlag").
+It is well known that misalignment between the endogenous circadian system and the sleep-wake cycle (difference in phase of entrainment) can lead to sleep disturbances (including DIS), e.g., delayed or advanced sleep phase syndrome (8), shift work sleep disorder (19), jet lag syndrome (65), the non-24-h sleep/wake disorder (60), and extreme M/E-type (7, 21, 49).
+A condition of marked discrepancy in sleep timing between work and free days is found particularly in E-types (designated "social jet lag").
 This leads to a considerable sleep debt on work days, for which they compensate on free days (68).
-Our large epidemiological survey was able to show that women with VS exhibit not only a prolonged SOL, but also a significant predisposition to E-types and social jetlag (39).
-All these disturbances are characterized by differences in internal and external phase of entrainment.
+Our large epidemiological survey was able to show that women with VS exhibit not only a prolonged SOL, but also a significant predisposition to E-types and social jet lag (39).
+All these